 My plans have changed and I can’t make the show.
 Can you refund my ticket purchase?

 We know it can be frustrating that tickets sell out so quickly, and please know that we do our best to make sure our ticket process is fair and well-publicized.
-But ultimately, this is a popular show and we’re really genuinely sorry that you weren’t able to get tickets.
+But ultimately, this is a popular show and we’re genuinely sorry that you weren’t able to get tickets.
 Keep trying, because we’d love to see you!
 The Salon of Shame was founded as a community event.
 We’re not a production company – just working folks with day jobs who do this for fun.
 And remember: readers always get in for free.